Oberwolfach Leibniz Fellows

 - Forschungsinstitut für Mathematik (Zürich, Switzerland)

-In this case, candidates have to apply directly to EPDI and must specify that they wish to include a research stay at Oberwolfach.
-Here, a stay in Oberwolfach up to 3 months is possible.
+In this case, candidates can also apply directly to EPDI and should specify that they wish to include a research stay at Oberwolfach.

 A special importance is given to the cooperation with universities and research centres from which both sides can benefit: The Oberwolfach Leibniz Fellows by a longer funding and by a close cooperation with a research group in the own field of scientific research.
 The research centre by a partial financing and by the attraction for outstanding scientists that is given by the cooperation with the MFO.
 Recognized institutions offering their own postdoctoral programmes do have the possibility to propose candidates to the MFO for a common funding, that will find special consideration by the MFO’s selection process.

-Applications should be made to the Director of the MFO with a specified research project.
-As the Oberwolfach Leibniz Fellowships are rather special, the applicants should give specific reasons for the expected benefit from the other Oberwolfach programmes during the proposed stay.
+Applications should be made to the Vice Director of the MFO with a specified research project.
+As the Oberwolfach Leibniz Fellowships are rather special, the applicants should give specific reasons for the expected benefit from the other Oberwolfach programs during the proposed stay.

-The evaluation of the application is done by the Scientific Board of the MFO in cooperation with the institute’s director.
+The evaluation of the application is done by the Scientific Committee of the MFO in cooperation with the Institute’s Vice Director.
 Applications can be made at any time.
-The evaluation will take about 2 months after having received the complete set of documents.
+The evaluation will take about two months after having received the complete set of documents.

 - Application form (including dates for the proposed visit)